aabdygaziev/aabdygaziev.github.io/about.md

 permalink: /about/
 ---

 My name is Aktan.
-Deep Learning and Computer Vision enthusiast.
-Enjoy learning new things and working with images.
-Recently graduated from Flatiron bootcamp, and looking for internship opportunities.
+I am originally from Kyrgyzstan.
+In 2016, I moved to Boston, to study International Business and Finance at Hult International Business School.
+After getting the graduate degrees, I worked as a Business Analyst at a biotech startup in Boston.

+In summer 2019, I decided to join Flatiron School's full-time intensive Data Science program.
+After completing the program I got interested in deep learning and computer vision.
+Currently, I am seeking internship opportunities.